What is A Beat in Music?

 The core elements of a rhythm include the following:

-A rhythm in music is dubbed ad “flow” of the song, and it is the complex arrangement of where the musical notes fall within the beat at any given time.
+A rhythm in music is dubbed as the “flow” of the song, and it is the complex arrangement of where the musical notes fall within the beat at any given time.

 How Long Is A Beat In Music?